jsbennett/jekyll-now/_posts/2018-06-04-Internship-Week-1.md

 ### Update (5/6/18) Day 2
 So we got into even more interesting topics yesteday, covering stuff like devops, coding standards and even a game of pool.
 Hopefully by the end of my time here at Craneware, I would have improved the most important skill: my pool skills.
 Let me tell you right now, I can't play pool for the life of me so out of the seven attempts, I only potted one ball!
 I suppose a 14% sucess rate is not too shabby...
-We dived into Craneware's Values and Ethos, and to be honest these are values I stive to uphold myself.
+We dived into Craneware's Values and Ethos, and to be honest these are values I strive to uphold myself.
 Their values are:
 - Honesty
 - Integrity
 - Provide excellent service